As I sat in my accommodation in Les Houches about to embark on hiking the Tour du Mt Blanc, I had to reflect that it was ‘third time lucky’!

 But first a word about my accommodation in Les Houches.
 There is loads of accommodation in Les Houches and I chose a low budget one because, well my budget was low.

 The Gite Michel Fagot is named for a Belgian mountaineer who spent a lot of time in this area.
 Subsequently a Belgian couple bought the old school house and set up the chalet to provide affordable accommodation to climbers and hikers.
 Michel’s climbing axe and a section of rope links are proudly displayed on the wall.

 I enjoyed staying here, the (Belgian) guardienne was lovely and spoke more languages that you can imagine.
-The dining tables were beautifully presented and delicious home-made evening meal boded well for my gastronomic experience on the TMB.
+The dining tables were beautifully presented and a delicious home-made evening meal was enjoyed by all.
 A salad of tomatoes, cucumber and melon with a balsamic sauce, followed by Blanchette (a traditional slow-cooked turkey and chicken dish) over pasta with broccoli, and dessert of banana topped with crème and caramel and peanuts.